teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 In delivery 1, it had been planned to initially carry out a CGAN and then use transformers to generate synthetic PV power curves.
 However, when trying to make a code from scratch, the results were wrong.
 Therefore, based on the reference paper where the superiority of NF over CGAN is highlighted, and considering that its authors made their code available on GitHub, it was decided to use NF as the first option.
 After understanding the code and partially modifying it, the experiments reported in the previous subsections were carried out.
 The results obtained metrics are similar to the original paper, so it can be concluded that the NF model is adequate to generate PV power curves.

 In order to compare NF, transformers will be implemented, and the CGAN model will persist in development, trying to find similar or better results.
 In parallel, the development of the proposed framework will continue.
-Climate data from the GCAD database will be used to generate synthetic PV power curves.
+Climate data from the GECAD database will be used to generate synthetic PV power curves.
 Once the different models generate these curves, they will be used to train LSTM forecast models, starting from the assumption that there is no PV power data from the GECAD database.
 This approach will be compared to simply performing transfer learning assuming the existence of a few PV power data from the GECAD dataset.
 This transfer learning assumes that a forecast model trained with the UNICAMP dataset is available and that a fine adjustment can be made using partial data from the GECAD dataset.
 Finally, these forecasting results regarding RSME and MAE will be compared with a forecast model based on actual PV power data in the GECAD.

 <!--The PV generation model will be evaluated using the method described in Figure 4.
 The proposed method will compare the model's performance when trained on synthetic data generated through data augmentation by the generator and real data.